rambirla3105/Melt-Chocolate/README.md

 npm run dev

 # 📜 License & Usage (IMPORTANT)
-This project was created by Rupz Web for educational purposes.
+This project was created by Ram Birla

 ⚠️ **Terms of Use:**